aaltsys/doc-newwares/billing/04_extend.rst

 At Amount = 40,000 lb. there is a Deficit = 5,000 so that the charge meets the line minimum, $144.00.
-There is no rate irrationality, but the customer receives no early benefit from the rate break.
+There is no rate irrationality, but the customer receives no benefit from the rate break at or below 40,000 lbs.

 Charges Auditing and Display
 =============================